 Special provider services.
 Some providers like Biglobe will cover the optional ¥2,000 router connection setup fee for you. kakaku.com seems to suggest that NEC Biglobe and NTT-affiliated OCN (both mentioned and linked above) are two of the most popular providers.
 Many providers offer secure web mail, so you can read your mail in a web browser anywhere—Biglobe's graphical drag-and-drop graphical webmail interface, accessed from webmail.biglobe.ne.jp, is surely the best, though sender name can't be changed after sign up.
 Asahi-Net has English support and claims a slightly lower monthly provider charge; they also offer a static IP service.
 (However, their web mail is clumsy to use, with the oldest mail appearing at the top, and their promotion campaign cash rebate of “up to ¥20,000” is smaller—but if you sign up, please quote my Asahi ID PF2K-WLKN as introducer).
 OCN now has an English web site, and English webmail, but their mailbox size is only 1GB, with no IMAP support.
 Fujitsu-affiliated Nifty(serve) dates back to its link with Compuserve, but no longer offers English support.
 Biglobe & Nifty both operate Japanese portals with news and seasonal attractions.
 Sony So-net and NTT-affiliated Plala are also popular.
 A few old-timers have stayed with more-expensive Fusion GOL, one of the first “English-language” providers—but their standard mailbox size is only 200MB, far less than the 1, 3, or 5GB of other providers (a large mailbox helps avoid “mailbox-full” bounced mail if you don't access your mail for a few days, or if someone mails you many large photos or files).
 Many providers offer email spam blocking (some of them allow you to view blocked spam mail on the web for a month or more, to confirm that important mail hasn't been wrongly tagged as spam).
 It's also useful to have multiple free or optional email addresses (e.g. for family members).

 WiFi HotSpots.
 Some Seven-Eleven convenience stores offer free WiFi web signup (English), and Lawson convenience stores have free “Ponta” loyalty point cards (Japanese signup and iPhone/Android app for WiFi connection).
 Starbucks WiFi requires prior web signup.
-(This Wi2 WiFi network is widely available, but—outside of Starbucks—usually requires payment.
-There's a Visa card deal, and the Japanese Wi2 site also shows a ¥380/mo. plan.)
+(This KDDI Wi2 WiFi network is widely available, but—outside of Starbucks—usually requires payment.
+There's a Visa card deal, visitor WiFi pricing is here, but the Japanese Wi2 site also shows a ¥380/mo. plan.)
+Competitor Docomo is offering competitively priced visitor WiFi access on a trial basis to see if they can capture a viable market share.
 If your computer has WiMax built in—don't confuse this with WiFi—then UQ offers ¥600/24-hr. and ¥4,480/mo.
 “Flat” (unlimited) deals, but only in Japanese.
 As mentioned below, Internet and Manga cafes are another option for cheap Internet access.

 ADSL is mainly limited to country regions.
 In the city it's more expensive to run copper phone cable (with ADSL Internet superimposed on each individual-user phone line) than shared optical fiber, so ADSL can be about the same price as "Hikari" optical fiber, or more expensive (you pay a surcharge for Internet only, no NTT analog phone).
 ADSL is usually limited to distances of about 2,500m from a phone exchange.